 How Does the Experiment Work?

-When you look through two colors at once, the colors “mix” together similar to how they would if you put two dots of different colors on top of one another.
-Because we used two primary colors in this experiment (yellow and blue), when we looked through the bowl they “combined” to form a secondary color (green).
+In this experiment, when you look through two colors at once, the colors “mix” together similar to how they would if you put two drops of yellow food coloring and two drops of blue food coloring in a glass of water and stirred them together.
+Because primary colors (yellow and blue) were used in this experiment, when we looked through the bowl they “combined” to form a secondary color (green).

 Red + Yellow = Orange